 Climate Change and Ecosystem Health

-Research in this field investigates and identifies the sources of environmental stress and how ecosystems respond to it, the trends of ecosystem health and namely of coral reefs through time and what is the scope for recovery and resilience in a variety of marine ecosystems.
+Research in this field investigates and identifies the sources of environmental stress and how ecosystems respond to it, the trends of ecosystem health (namely of coral reefs through time), and the scope for recovery and resilience in a variety of marine ecosystems.

 Sustainable Use of Marine Resources

-The human geography research conducted in the Maldives analyzes human activities, their specific social organizations and their consequences in coastal and island environments, and maritime life, including a variety of topics, and combining subjects as law, sociology, tourism studies, cultural and political geography, spatial analysis and cartography.
+The human geography research carried out in the Maldives analyzes human activities, their specific social organization and their consequences on coastal/island environments, as well as on maritime life.
+It includes a variety of topics, and combines subjects such as law, sociology, tourism studies, cultural and political geography, spatial analysis and cartography.